-John Rasko AO, GTTAC Chair BSc (Med), MBBS (Hons), PhD, MAICD, FFSc(RCPA), FRCPA, FRACP Professor Rasko is an Australian pioneer in the application of adult stem cells and genetic therapy.
-He directs the Department of Cell and Molecular Therapies at Royal Prince Alfred Hospital and heads the Gene and Stem Cell Therapy Program at the Centenary Institute, University of Sydney.
-John Rasko is a clinical hematologist, pathologist and scientist with an international track record in gene and stem cell therapy, experimental haematology and molecular biology.
-In over 170 publications he has contributed to the understanding of stem cells and blood cells, gene transfer technologies, cancer, human genetic diseases and non-coding RNAs.
-He serves on Hospital, state and national bodies with contributions to scientific organisations include co-founding (2000) and past-President (2003-5) of the Australasian Cell & Gene Therapy Society; ANZ Vice President, International Society for Cell & Gene Therapy (2008-12); founder (2009) ISCT-ANZ; President ISCT (2018-20); Scientific Advisory Committees and Board member for philanthropic foundations; and several Ethics Committees.
-As a science communicator, in 2018 he was honoured by the Board of the ABC at the 60th Boyer Lecturer.
-He is the recipient of national (RCPA, RACP, ASBMB) and international awards in recognition of his commitment to excellence in medical research, including appointment as an Officer of the Order of Australia.
+John E.J Rasko AO, GTTAC Chair BSc (Med), MBBS (Hons), PhD, MAICD, FFSc(RCPA), FRCPA, FRACP, FAAHMS Professor John Rasko is an Australian pioneer in the application of adult stem cells and genetic therapy.
+Since 1999 he has directed the Department of Cell & Molecular Therapies at Royal Prince Alfred Hospital and the Gene and Stem Cell Therapy Program at the Centenary Institute, University of Sydney.
+He is a clinical haematologist, pathologist and scientist with an international reputation in gene and stem cell therapy, experimental haematology and molecular biology.
+In over 200 publications he has contributed to the understanding of stem cells and blood cell development, gene therapy technologies, cancer causation and treatment, human genetic diseases and molecular biology.
+He serves on Hospital, state and national bodies including Chair of GTTAC (OGTR) and past Chair of the TGA Advisory Committee on Biologicals.
+He co-founded and was past-President of the Australasian Gene & Cell Therapy Society and has served as President, President-Elect, and Vice President of ISCT.

-Graham Bonnett

-Dr Graham Bonnett has been a research scientist with CSIRO since 1993.
+Graham Bonnett Dr Graham Bonnett has been a research scientist with CSIRO since 1993.
 Prior to that he held a post-doctoral position at the University of Melbourne after finishing a PhD (in 1989) at the University of Leeds.
-He is currently a Research leader in CSIRO Agriculture and Food.
+He currently leads the Drought Resilience Mission hosted by CSIRO Agriculture and Food.
 His research expertise is in the physiology and development of crop plants and more recently the science underpinning the regulation of genetically modified sugarcane cultivars.
 In 2009 he was awarded a Queensland-Smithsonian Fellowship and spent 5 months in Panama (Smithsonian Tropical Research Institute) researching the reproductive biology of the weedy sugarcane relative Saccharum spontaneum.
 In 2013 he was appointed to the Independent Science Panel advising on the Reef Water Quality Protection Plan.

-Fiona Cameron

-Fiona Cameron Prof. Cameron is a molecular geneticist with a PhD on gene regulation from Macquarie University.
-Prof. Cameron had a productive research career with the CSIRO of over 20 years in the areas of gene regulation, gene delivery, drug formulation and gene therapy.
-Prof. Cameron has published in the field of antibiotic resistance.
-She has also worked in research management of the CSIRO Nanotechnology Emerging Science area and the CSIRO National Flagship for Food Futures, before running the Innovation and Consulting unit at the University of Western Sydney.
+Fiona Cameron Prof. Cameron has a PhD on gene regulation from Macquarie University with a productive research career with the CSIRO of over 20 years in the areas of gene regulation, gene delivery, drug formulation and gene therapy.
+Prof. Cameron has also published in the field of antibiotic resistance.
+She worked in research management of the CSIRO Nanotechnology Emerging Science area and the CSIRO National Flagship for Food Futures, before running the Innovation and Consulting unit at the University of Western Sydney.
 Her subsequent role was Executive Director for Biological Sciences and Biotechnology at the Australian Research Council, where Prof. Cameron was additionally responsible for the major grants schemes (Centres of Excellence, Industrial Transformation Research Program, Special Research Initiatives).
-She now sits on a number of advisory boards of ARC and other research Centres based at the Universities of Western Australia, Sydney and La Trobe.
+She now sits on a number of advisory boards of ARC and other research Centres.
 Prof. Cameron works as a consultant in the higher education sector and has completed the Australian Institute of Company Directors course.